ctHelixOne

 The system runs entirely on your network between periodic license check-ins.
 Update cadence is on your schedule, not ours.
 Air-gap-friendly.

 No kill switch that erases your data.
-The SQLite file is yours; you can read it without us.
+Your database is yours; you can read it without us.

 Even in the Disabled license state, your data is untouched.
-The SQLite file sits exactly where it has always sat — and the format is open, standard SQL.
+The operational database stays exactly where it has always sat, in a standard, openly readable SQL format.

 For your security team